humminghorse/spring-frontend-integration-example/README.md

 │          └── resources
 │              ├── application.yml
 │              ├── static
-│              │  └── bundle.js      ... built from todo-client/scripts/main.js
+│              │  ├── bundle.js      ... built from todo-client/scripts/main.js
+│              │  └── style.css      ... built from todo-client/styles/main.less
 │              └── templates
 └── todo-client                      ... for sources of client resources
     ├── Makefile
     ├── package.json
+    ├── scripts                      ... for sources of a JavaScript to bundle │  ├── main.js                   ... entry point of JavaScript
+    │  └── page-specifics            ... for store page-specific scripts
-    └── scripts                      ... for sources of a JavaScript to bundle ├── main.js                  ... entry point of JavaScript └── page-specifics           ... for store page-specific scripts
+    └── styles                       ... for sources of a CSS to bundle ├── main.less                ... entry point of CSS └── page-specifics           ... for store page-specific styles
 ```